×

 Review the draft and leave your comments anywhere in the document!

-This document is a preliminary draft of the first 3 sections of the West Mesa Community Planning Area Assessment Report.
-A draft of the full report will be posted in the coming months.
+This document is a preliminary draft of the West Mesa Community Planning Area Assessment Report.

 Did we miss anything?
 Leave your comments anywhere on the document and we will review them.